 Please check out the guidelines for PJ Library books first, and then email us at firstname.lastname@example.org.

-How can I submit a book/manuscript/CD to PJ Library?
+How can I submit a book/manuscript to PJ Library?

-Please check out the guidelines for PJ Library books and music first.
+Please check out the guidelines for PJ Library books.